Securing the Cluster¶

 authenticate against any mechanism available through the PAM system.

-Please see PAM documentation provided by your distro as well as the
+For details, see the PAM documentation provided by your distro, the

 documentation.